 - Long Runner: The program debuted in 1970 and ran uninterrupted for almost 25 years.
 The current run, dating back to 1998, also qualifies.

 - Montages: A staple of the year-end programs during the 1970s (1974-1978), and then again sporadically in the 1980s; this was simply the No. 1 songs during the past year, often in chronological order.
 Casey would tease that somewhere included was the No. 1 song of the year – except for 1975, when not only were the songs not necessarily in order, but the year's top song (Captain and Tennille's "Love Will Keep Us Together") was not included, which Kasem pointed out shortly before playing the song.

 - Nothing But Hits: The entire premise of the program.
-Averted in hindsight by the syndicated reruns, featuring hit songs of their day which have been all but forgotten by now.
+Averted in hindsight by the syndicated reruns, featuring hit songs of their day which have long since dropped off the charts.

 - Previously On: Starting in February 1979, Kasem played back the top 3 songs from the previous week's show to lead off the countdown.
 This segment eventually would be shortened to feature just the No. 1 song of last week, and by the end of Kasem's original run (in 1988) and on into the Shadoe Stevens-era, the host would simply announce the songs at and near the top of the charts before beginning the show.

-- Quietly Performing Sister Show: American Country Countdown is radio's longest-running, continuously produced syndicated program, outlasting AT40 (whose current run dates from 1998, the year it returned from a three-year hiatus).
+- Quietly Performing Sister Show: American Country Countdown is radio's longest-running, continuously produced syndicated program, outlasting AT40 (whose current run dates from 1998, the year it was Un-Cancelled after its first run ended in 1995).